RokibulAlom-hub/flight-search-app-software-chamber/README.md

 ## Setup Instructions
 1. **Amadeus API Key**:
-   - Sign up for a free Amadeus Developer account at [https://developers.amadeus.com/](https://developers.amadeus.com/).
+   - Sign up for a free Amadeus Developer account
    - Obtain your sandbox API key and secret.
    - Create a `.env.local` file in the project root and add:
      ```env